Ralph Allwood: Career

 Allwood was educated at Tiffin Boys' School before studying music at Van Mildert College, Durham.
 He graduated in 1972.
 Whilst at university, he conducted Durham University Chamber Choir between 1970 and 1972.

 Allwood implemented many changes to the Eton College Music Department after his arrival in 1985, including changes to the music lesson and scheduling system and doubling the size of the music schools.
 One important job was to select the Music Scholars and Exhibitioners for entry into the school in F Block.
 Allwood directed and ran the College Chapel Choir at Eton, and had been doing so since 1985.
 In 2009, he announced that he would be retiring from his post as Precentor and Director of Music in 2011.
 He was replaced as Precentor at Eton by Tim Johnson, who was previously the director of music at Westminster School, in September 2011.
+In 2012, Allwood was appointed to be Advisor of Chapel Music to the Chapel Choir of Trinity College, Oxford.

 In 2021 and 2022 he was director of music for several projects of the Self Isolation Choir (later Choir of the Earth), a virtual choir established during the COVID-19 pandemic.
 He conducted a series of ABBA songs in his own arrangements, led a project entitled "All Things Bright and Virtual" comprising eight hymns, rehearsed and recorded to the accompaniment of the organs of eight cathedrals or major churches, and conducted his own new arrangement of "God Save the Queen" to celebrate the Platinum Jubilee of Elizabeth II.